TheodoreHerzfeld/personal/personal/content/projects/this_site/index.md

 The entire application, from build to deployment, is controlled by code: Github Actions for build, and Terraform for Cloudflare and Kubernetes configuration.

 This site uses CI/CD: Github Actions is used to build the Docker image, and ArgoCD deploys the application to the cluster.

+I use [Umami](https://umami.is/), a privacy-respecting analytics tool, to gather analytics on this site.